Academic Research on Dancing

-1. A research study was done in Jamaica that showed there is a correlation between dance ability (skill), people having a high degree of body symmetry, and overall attractiveness.
+1. A fascinating research study was done in Jamaica that showed there is a correlation between dance ability (skill), people having a high degree of body symmetry, and overall attractiveness.
 These links have more info.

 4. The link below has an interesting article by Stanford instructor Richard Powers on the health benefits of dance.
-He summarizes the findings in an article from The New England Journal of Medicine on the effects of recreational activities on mental acuity in aging.
-It's very interesting and easy to read.
-Try both of these links; I believe they both get you there. socialdance.stanford.edu/syllabi/smarter.htm or dance.stanford.edu/syllabi/smarter.htm
+In an article from The New England Journal of Medicine, he summarizes the findings on the effects of recreational activities on mental acuity in aging. socialdance.stanford.edu/syllabi/smarter.htm

-5. Some good texts on Latin and Cuban music, as well as the brain's chemistry while listening to music are listed below.
+5. Listed below are some good texts on Latin and Cuban music, as well as the brain's chemistry while listening to music.

 Tango: the Art History of Love by Robert Farris Thompson.
 (Pantheon).